 Tax relief expert (and former IRS revenue officer) Jeffrey McNeal says when he processed offers, he saw tons of mistakes made on the forms, even when prepared by CPAs and enrolled agents!

-But in 2017, the IRS accepted only 25,000 of the 62,000 offers it received.
-That means your chances of paying less than what you owe is barely 40%.
-Fortunately, a company that specializes in tax debt relief will know exactly what to include when submitting an OIC.
+A company that specializes in tax debt relief will know exactly what to include when submitting an OIC application.
 Hire a tax relief company, and they’ll do all the talking for you!
 The company will negotiate on your behalf, so you don’t have to feel the stress or spend precious hours on the phone with the IRS.

 Reason 3: You Want a Payment Plan You Can Afford